FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 <img src="images/v2-patient-ui.jpg"/> <br>

->📷 Take a screenshot of your updated application and save it as a .jpg or .png with the filename `up-app.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of your updated application and save it as up-app.png**.

 > **Note:** Please stop the application before running the next steps.